 As a nervine tonic, it is traditionally classified as a Medhya Rasayana.
 It may support nerve cell health and is often used as a supportive therapy for general neurological wellness under physician guidance.

-Ashwagandharishta is useful in managing fatigue (Klama) in day-to-day life.
-According to Ayurveda, Klama is often associated with debility or an imbalance in the Vata or Kapha dosha leading to feelings of tiredness, weakness, or lack of energy.
-Ashwagandharishta helps balance the doshas, reducing these symptoms and promoting vitality.
-Its Balya (strength-giving) and Rasayana (rejuvenating) properties support both physical endurance and mental clarity, making it a natural remedy for restoring energy and combating general weakness.
+Ashwagandharishta is traditionally used in Ayurveda to help manage fatigue (Klama) experienced in daily life.
+Klama is associated with debility and doshic imbalance, primarily involving Vata and Kapha, which can lead to tiredness, weakness, and low energy.
+This formulation helps restore doshic balance, thereby reducing fatigue and promoting vitality.
+Its Balya (strength-giving) and Rasayana (rejuvenating) properties support physical endurance and mental clarity, making it a natural restorative tonic for combating general weakness and improving overall energy.

 Ashwagandharishta is traditionally considered an aphrodisiac and a tonic for the male reproductive system (Vajikarana).
 It is used to improve general vigor, support healthy sperm production, and maintain sexual stamina.
 It is one of the remedies traditionally employed for supporting sexual health and vitality in males.